mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 > and when it walks it goes toward eternity,
 > as springs flow.

 Only human beings can see death.
 We can see death in many ways, from many angles.
 Before you and behind you, to the right, to the left; there are many ways we can see death.

 “But the beast is free and has its death always behind it.”
-It means the beast – the animals, birds, dogs, cats, whatever it is – is free from the death, which we can see.
+It means the beasts – the animals, birds, dogs, cats, whatever it is – are free from the death which we can see.
 [It’s] completely different.
 Death is always *behind* the beast’s life; death never attacks the beast.
 So the beast never despairs in death.

 So that’s why [it says] “God before it.” *God* means, in this case, the vastness of space.
-He never sees death in front of him; he is always going ahead toward the vastness of space, eternity; that means “God before it.”
+He never sees death in front of him; he is always going ahead toward the vastness of space, eternity; that [is the meaning of] “God before it.”
 That’s why he said, “when it walks it goes toward eternity.”
 [It’s] completely eternity: he doesn’t know that in a moment there is some destiny he doesn’t see.
 So that’s just to go ahead, and then only when he sees something dangerous is he scared.
 But he doesn’t see death.
 So death is completely one with the beast, always.

-That’s why he said, “When it walks it goes toward eternity, as springs flow.”
+That’s why [Rilke] said, “When it walks it goes toward eternity, as springs flow.”
 Just as springs flow: springs flow from the ground, always coming up.
 No suffering.

 So from this point, the beast never suffers from life or death.
 They have subjective feeling, according to their instinct, so they fear death or something dangerous only when they see something dangerous right in front of them.
 But they never think of death, they never think there is something dangerous in a second.
 So whatever happens, they always walk toward eternity; no fear.
 The fear appears only when they see it right in front of them.
 That is what Rilke said.

 #### 18:16

-And then next: “Never, not for a single day do we have pure space before us in which the flowers are always unfolded.
+And then next:

+> Never, not for a single day do we have pure space before us in which the flowers are always unfolded.
 It’s forever world and nowhere without not.
-That’s what Destiny is: to be face to face and nothing but that and always opposite.”
+That’s what Destiny is: to be face to face and nothing but that and always opposite.

 This is a very common lifestyle of human beings: being present face to face.
-Creating the world, the world created by us, and thinking that world is the most important for us.
+Creating the world – the world created by us – and thinking that world is the most important for us.
 That’s why we really cling to the world created by us.
 At that time we are always present face to face.

 That way to live is sort of miserable.
 Because if you are present face to face, there is always argument, dispute, and quarrel, fighting each other.
 Look at the problem of divorce, look at the fighting between a man and a woman; look at the human world.
 Wife and husband, you and your friends, between people – we are always face to face, and fight.

 This is very common for us.
-That’s why Rilke says, “that’s what destiny is, to be face to face.”
+That’s why Rilke says, “That’s what destiny is, to be face to face.”
 That looks just like human destiny.
-But human destiny is not something with which your life is completely tied up.
-Destiny is something which allows you to be free.
+But human destiny is not something by which your life is completely tied up; destiny is something which allows you to be free.
 You can turn over destiny; you can cut your way to the fortune.

 If you follow life face to face always, there are always human problems: arguments, fighting, complaining; finally, divorce, and living separately, and hatred – always.